syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ---
 layout: post
 title: Chart Annotation | SFChart | Xamarin.iOS | Syncfusion
-description: Learn how to add annotation to chart
+description: Learn how to add different types of annotation and customize its appearance and visibility in Xamarin.iOS Chart
 platform: xamarin.ios
 control: SFChart
 documentation: ug